sushant-raj/Practice_code/README.md

 # Practice_code
 This is my first repository.
 <br>
-It's for my learning and contribution.
+This is for my learning and contribution.
+I am adding this for push to remote.
+This is Ayush